 However, that hasn’t stopped his unfinished work going on display.
 For example, you can still see his unfinished painting, The Adoration of the Magi, in Florence’s Uffizi Gallery.

 Studies show that, overwhelmingly, there is belief that the Mona Lisa is smiling.
 Da Vinci never revealed whether the subject in his painting was amused or being coy.
 Software apparently analyses that Mona Lisa is 83% happy.

 But who was Mona Lisa?
 This, too, is another mystery.
 Despite Da Vinci’s huge impact on the world, much of his famous work remains mysterious and open to interpretation.

 In fact, the Mona Lisa is another painting which is unfinished.
 Who knows what plans the artist had in mind for the final few touches?

 Da Vinci went missing for a few years and was almost put to death as a result of sodomy allegations.
 However, there were no witnesses to solidify the charges.

 It’s thought that Da Vinci’s painting technique helped to fuel the color by numbers phenomenon.
 This is because it’s thought Da Vinci used to teach his students to paint through numbered grids.
 Color by numbers kits have been around since the 1950s and can help many people learn how to paint.

 Despite his lack of formal schooling, Da Vinci was a musician through training.
 He actually learnt how to play the lyre, and then went onto paint through the guidance of fellow Florentine legend Andrea del Verrocchio.
 It was del Verrocchio who introduced Da Vinci to the natural world.

-Do you know any interesting facts about Leonardo Da Vinci that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about Leonardo Da Vinci?
+Share them in the comments below!